Department of Mathematics

 BS, MS, Northeastern University

-The department offers a BS degree in Mathematics, a minor in the same subject, and an interdisciplinary minor in actuarial science.
-We also offer a graduate MA in Teaching-Math program and a Certificate of Advanced Graduate Study (CAGS) program.
-Many of our students participate in honors activities, colloquia and symposia, and we maintain an ongoing collaborative (MACS) with local schools and businesses.
-Our academic programs are continuously evolving to reflect the constantly changing needs and goals of business, industry and education in this field.
+With eighteen full-time faculty and over 300 majors, the department offers a Bachelor of Science degree in mathematics with options for concentration in pure math or statistics, minors in statistics and mathematics, and an interdisciplinary minor in actuarial science.
+We also offer a Master of Arts in Teaching.
+Students get involved through the math club, Pi Mu Epsilon honor society, BSU Honors Program, seminars, and undergraduate research.
+We maintain an ongoing collaborative (MACS) with local schools and businesses.
+Our academic programs are continuously evolving to reflect the constantly changing needs and goals of business, industry and education.

 For more information on programs see our Catalog.